gyselax/gyselalibxx/src/geometryRTheta/advection_field/README.md

 The spline representation is needed to compute the derivatives of the function $`\phi`$.
 If the PolarSplineMem representation is given as input, it can directly compute the derivatives of the function $`\phi`$.

-Once the advection field computed, it is given as input to the BslAdvectionRP operator to advect the density $`\rho`$ function.
+Once the advection field computed, it is given as input to the BslAdvectionRTheta operator to advect the density $`\rho`$ function.
-The BslAdvectionRP operator can handle the advection with an advection field along $`(x,y)`$ and with an advection field along $`(r,\theta)`$.
+The BslAdvectionRTheta operator can handle the advection with an advection field along $`(x,y)`$ and with an advection field along $`(r,\theta)`$.
-But as the BslAdvectionRP operator advects in the physical domain, it is recommend to work with the advection field along $`(x,y)`$.
+But as the BslAdvectionRTheta operator advects in the physical domain, it is recommended to work with the advection field along $`(x,y)`$.

 ### Advection field along the physical domain axis

 Thanks to the spline representation, the derivatives $`\partial_r \phi`$ and $`\partial_\theta \phi`$ are computed.
-The computation of the electrical field can be ill-defined around the O-point so we treat this area separately.
+The computation of the electrical field can be ill-defined around the O-point, so we treat this area separately.

 * If $`r > \varepsilon`$, we use
 ```math